-When someone dies, the property left behind is known as a probate estate.
-The probate court and the estate's personal representative administer the distribution of estate property to creditors and heirs.
-If the deceased left a valid will, the estate property is generally distributed according to its terms.
-If there is no valid will, estate property is distributed according to a state law known as intestacy law.
+Probate is the court process for wrapping up a person’s estate.
+In probate, the deceased person’s personal representative (sometimes called an executor) works under the supervision of the probate court to inventory property, pay creditors, and distribute property to beneficiaries.
+If the deceased person left a valid will, the estate property is generally distributed according to its terms.
+If there is no valid will, estate property is distributed according to state laws known as intestacy laws.

-To open a probate case, you must file the death certificate, the deceased's will (if there is one), and a formal probate petition with the probate court of the county where the deceased lived.
-The court will then hold a hearing to appoint the personal representative, who will administer the estate during the probate process.
-If there is a will, the court will probably appoint the personal representative, or executor, named in the will.
+To open a probate case, you must file the death certificate, the deceased person's will (if there is one), and a formal probate petition with the probate court of the county where the deceased lived.
+The court will then hold a hearing to appoint the personal representative.
+Once appointed the personal representative will work with the court to wrap up the estate.
+If there is a will, the court will usually appoint the personal representative or executor named in the will.
 The personal representative's first task is to notify creditors and heirs of the probate proceedings.
 This may require publication of a notice in a newspaper.

-An estate's personal representative must inventory all of the deceased's property, including any money owed by or to the decedent.
-You may be required to exclude certain property, such as trust property, that is not subject to probate.
-You must have all non-cash assets appraised to determine their fair value, create a written inventory of estate property, and file the inventory with the probate court.
+An estate's personal representative must inventory all of the deceased person’s property, including any money owed by or to the decedent.
+Some property might be excluded from probate—for example, property that passes through a living trust or transfer-on-death deed.
+A personal representative must have all non-cash assets appraised to determine their fair value, create a written inventory of estate property, and file the inventory with the probate court.

 A Lawyer Can Help

 The law surrounding the probate process is complicated.
 If you’ve been named to be a personal representative, or if you have concerns about a loved one’s probate estate, you will probably need help from a good lawyer, you will need help from a good probate lawyer.

 - How long will it take to probate my mother’s estate?

 - Can I get an “advance” on my inheritance before the probate process is completed?